 Von Salis-Marschlins became rich in French service, and he was the ancestor of an influential family in Graubünden.

 The most famous personalities are Karl Ulysses von Salis-Marschlins (1728-1800) and the champion of women’s rights Meta Von Salis-Marschlins (1855-1929).

-However, with her also ends the story of this dynasty, which for a long time had an almost royal status in the Republic of Graubünden.
-Everything comes to an end, but the castle seeks a new beginning and is for sale.
+This dynasty had an almost royal status in the Republic of Graubünden.
+Everything comes to an end, this dynasty in 1929, but the castle seeks a new beginning and is for sale.